Luthey-Schulten-Lab/Minimal_Cell/odecell/README.rst

 1. Create a Python virtual environment.

-To create an environment, one can use:
+If you are not already working in a python or conda environment, to create an environment, one can use:

     python3 -m venv --clear /path/to/minCellEnv

-Make sure you activate the environment.
+Make sure you activate the environment if you created a new one.

     source /path/to/minCellEnv/bin/activate